HalitKosemen/SolidWorks-/README.md

 # SolidWorks-

-Various SolidWorks CAD models and detailed technical drawings
+Some Various SolidWorks CAD models and detailed technical drawings